 It usually takes at least three to four seasons to eradicate Japanese knotweed using weedkiller.
 Professional contractors, however, will have access to more powerful weedkiller that may reduce this period by half.

 When using weedkiller, always follow the instructions on the pack to make effective and economic use of the product while minimising risks to people and the environment.

-- For home gardeners, perhaps the most effective and simplest method to tackle Japanese knotweed is with a glyphosate-based weedkiller such as Scotts Roundup Tree Stump & Rootkiller.
-This has label recommendation for controlling Japanese knotweed, instructing it to be applied to the cut canes.
-SBM Job done Tough Weedkiller (soluble sachet only) also has label control for this weed
+- For home gardeners, perhaps the most effective and simplest method to tackle Japanese knotweed is with a glyphosate-based weedkiller such as Roundup Tree Stump & Rootkiller.
+This has label recommendation for controlling Japanese knotweed, instructing it to be applied to the cut canes or a foliar spray.
+SBM Job done Tough Weedkiller (soluble sachet only) and Roundup Ultra also have label control for this weed

-- Alternatively, try other tough formulations of glyphosate (e.g. Scotts Roundup Ultra, SBM Job done Tough Tree Stump Killer (soluble sachet only), Doff Maxi Strength Glyphosate Weedkiller or Westland Resolva Xtra Tough Concentrate)
+- Alternatively, try other tough formulations of glyphosate (e.g. SBM Job done Tough Tree Stump Killer (soluble sachet only), Doff Maxi Strength Glyphosate Weedkiller or Westland Resolva Xtra Tough Concentrate)